mieweb/docs/content/functions/system-administration/security/security-role-settings.md

 * Allow Print Def Declaration:  If set to Yes, users can name print definitions.
 If set to No, users cannot name a print definition or edit the name.
 The system will automatically assign the name as PD# to the print definition.
 * Manage Encounter Types:  Yes allows users in the role full access to the Encounter Visit Types tab in the control tab.
 Meaning users can view, edit, add, delete encounter visit types.
 No keeps a role from accessing this tab entirely.
 * Manage Encounter Exams:  Yes allows a role full access to the Enc Exam Editor tab in the control tab.
 Users can access & change in the editor for encounter exams for the system (this is mainly for MIE use).
 No keeps a role from accessing this tab entirely.
-* Manage Observations:  Levels are No, View, Add, Edit, Delete.
-Delete level gives a user full permission to edit, delete, add observations in a patient's chart.
-No will not allow the user to access the patient's observations tab.
+* Manage Observations:  Levels are No, View, Add, Edit, Delete and Unlimited.
 These levels are related to the observations chart tab in a patient's chart.
 Anyone with encounter rights should also have rights to this setting.
+Delete level gives a user full permission to edit, delete, add observations in a patient's chart.
+No will not allow the user to access the patient's observations chart tab tab.
+Unlimited allows the user to access the "View All Observations" flowsheet option within the patient's Observations chart tab.
+Additionally, only users with unlimited access will be able to run the Patient Observation report in the Reports module.
 * Manage Observation Flowsheets:  If set to Yes, users can create new or edit existing flowsheets from any observations tab located in the patient's chart.
 If set to No, the function button for create/edit flowsheets will not even display for the user to access.
+This security role option was depreciated in 2020 and replaced with the Manage Observation Definitions security role.
+* Manage Observation Definitions: <em>None:</em> Users will not have access to the Observations Code tab or Flowsheets as located under the Control Panel. <em>View Codes & Flowsheets:</em> will allow users view the Observation Codes and Flowsheets as located under the Control Panel.
+(Thus, users can not add/edit Observation Codes or Flowsheets). <em>View Codes - Manage Flowsheets:</em> will allow users view Observations Codes and manage Flowsheets as located under the Control Panel.
+(Thus, users can not add new Observation Codes, but they can create Flowsheets using existing Observation Codes). <em>Manage Codes & Flowsheets:</em> will allow users to Add/edit Observations Code and manage Flowsheets as located under the Control Panel.
 * Print Only Non-printed Documents: This setting places a check-box on the Print window that allows users to print only the documents that have not been printed.
 * Allow Printing of Locked Documents:  If permission is Yes, it allows users to print a document that is locked.
 * Allow Re-Printing/Faxing of Print Jobs: Choose Yes or No. This will allow these users to have the resend option in the Fax Manager in the spools.